-Another parallel extension of Haskell is Data Parallel Haskell [25], which has evolved out of the Nepal language [6].
-It provides language, compiler and runtime system support for data-parallel operations, in particular parallel list comprehensions.
+Another parallel extension of Haskell is Data Parallel Haskell [25], which has evolved out of the Nepal language [7].
+It provides language, compiler and runtime-system support for data-parallel operations, in particular parallel list comprehensions.
 Several program transformations, e.g. data-structure flattening, are performed in the compiler to optimise the parallel code.
-Its design is heavily based on the Blelloch's NESL language [4], a nested, data-parallel language with an explicit cost model to predict parallel performance.
+Its design is heavily based on the Blelloch's NESL language [5], a nested, data-parallel language with an explicit cost model to predict parallel performance.

 SAC [46] is another functional, data-parallel language.
 Its syntax is based on C, but its semantics is based on single assignment, and therefore referentially transparent.
-It mainly targets numerical applications and achieves excellent speed-ups on the NAS benchmark suite.
+It mainly targets numerical applications and achieves excellent speedups on the NAS benchmark suite.

 Microsoft's Accellerator [47] is another prominent data-parallel system.
-It supports highlevel, language-independent program development, and generates parallel code to be executed on GPGPUs or on multi-cores with vector-processing extensions.
+It supports high-level, language-independent program development, and generates parallel code to be executed on GPGPUs or on multi-cores with vector-processing extensions.

-Several experimental languages explored the use of high-level, parallelism language features in object-oriented languages: Fortress [48], X10 [8] and Chapel [7].
+Several experimental languages explored the use of high-level, parallelism language features in object-oriented languages: Fortress [48], X10 [9] and Chapel [8].
 Of these, Chapel is currently best supported, in particular on massively parallel supercomputers.
-These languages introduce high-level constructs such as virtual shared-memory (X10), structured programming constructs for parallel execution (Chapel), and software transactional memory (Fortress) to avoid a re-design of the software architecture due to specifics of the underlying, parallel architecture [9].
-These new parallel languages adopt high-level language concepts, pioneered by parallel functional languages:
+These languages introduce high-level constructs such as virtual shared memory (X10), structured programming constructs for parallel execution (Chapel), and software transactional memory (Fortress) to avoid a re-design of the software architecture due to specifics of the underlying, parallel architecture [10].